collectionsasdata/part2whole/cfp.md

 ### A bit of background

 Increasingly, cultural heritage organizations dedicate effort to ethically grounded creation of machine actionable collections.
 The concept of [collections as data](https://collectionsasdata.github.io/statement/) is frequently used to align efforts in this space.
-In 2016, [*Always Already Computational: Collections as Data*](https://osf.io/mx6uk/wiki/home/) documented, iterated on, and shared current and potential approaches to developing machine actionable cultural heritage collections. *Always Already Computational* demonstrated that librarians, archivists, and museum professionals were eager to expand the potential use of their collections. **While interest is broad, *Always Already Computational found that cultural heritage professionals desired opportunities to shift work in this space from an emergent to core organizational activity.** Collections as Data: Part to Whole was formed to help spark the shift.
+In 2016, [*Always Already Computational: Collections as Data*](https://osf.io/mx6uk/wiki/home/) documented, iterated on, and shared current and potential approaches to developing machine actionable cultural heritage collections. *Always Already Computational* demonstrated that librarians, archivists, and museum professionals were eager to expand the potential use of their collections. **While interest is broad, Always Already Computational found that cultural heritage professionals desired opportunities to shift work in this space from an emergent to core organizational activity.**

+*Collections as Data: Part to Whole* was formed to help spark this shift.

 ### What we’re looking for